-David represents a wide range of clients in rulemakings, regulatory enforcement proceedings, adjudications and environmental and permitting reviews.
+David is co-chair of the firm’s Natural Resources Department and represents a wide range of clients in rulemakings, regulatory enforcement proceedings, adjudications and environmental and permitting reviews.
 In addition, David provides comprehensive strategic counsel to several corporate, government and non-profit entities.
 His multi-disciplinary practices provides advocacy and advice to clients on issues originating from Federal administrative agencies, the White House, Congress and the courts, with special emphasis on issues, transactions and cases related to the environment, energy and natural resources.

 David has recently represented: